QoifoQ/linyiqi.github.io/_pages/about.md

 <!--Here is the thesis defense slides covering main researches in my Ph.D. study. [[slide](https://qoifoq.github.io/linyiqi.github.io/_pages/talk/Thesis_Slides.pdf)]-->

 # News
-* I was awarded the Merit Award for my oral presentation at the Science Faculty Postgraduate Research Day on February 8, 2023.
+* My research paper **On the instrumental variable estimation with many weak and invalid instruments** was accepted in JRSSB.
-* On August 22, 2022, I was honored to receive the **Research Achievement Award** from the Department of Statistics at CUHK.
+* I was honored to receive the **Research Achievement Award** from the Department of Statistics at CUHK.

 <!--## Research Interests:-->
 <!-- 🎯 <span style="font-size:1.2em;"> Optimization </span>  | 🔍 <span style="font-size:1.2em;"> Inference </span> | -->